Novinky

 Jana Kašparová is a Czech astronomer working at the Astronomical Institute of the Czech Academy of Sciences (Ondřejov).
 You can chat with her in Czech or English.

 Her research focuses on data analysis and modelling of optical and X-ray solar flare emission.
+She uses data obtained on board space missions such as Solar Orbiter, SDO, or Fermi and observes solar flares with a dedicated spectrograph in Ondřejov.
 She talks about astronomy and astrophysics with her friends, sometimes at public events, or educates students in the frame of Open Science Programme.
 She likes the outdoors, spending time with her family, reading and the music.

 Julieta Sánchez Arias is from Argentina and she works at the Astronomical Institute of the Czech Academy of Sciences (Ondřejov).
 You can chat with Julieta in Spanish or English.